-The art and art history curriculum develops critical thinking skills and creative problem solving by immersing you in the history and making of visual art.
+The Art and Art History programs develop critical thinking skills and creative problem solving by immersing you in the history and making of visual art.

-You’ll benefit from small, engaging classes taught in modern studios designed for sculpture, ceramics, painting, drawing, two-dimensional design, printmaking, weaving, surface design and digital art.
+You’ll benefit from small, engaging classes taught by experienced faculty in studios designed for sculpture, ceramics, painting, drawing, two-dimensional design, printmaking, weaving, surface design and digital art.